civicboom/civicboom/docs/security.rst

-  - Most websites only encrypt the transfer of username & password, then send the data back and forth in the clear; this is like having an armoured garage, then parking your convertible outside with the top down and keys in the ignition.
+  - Most websites only encrypt the transfer of username & password, then send the data back and forth in the clear; this is like having an armoured garage to get in and turn the car on, then parking outside with the engine still running.

 Server Side
 ~~~~~~~~~~~